 DbCM is a fatal fibrosis of the heart that occurs in both type 1 and type 2 diabetic patients, which leads to decreased contractility and decreased heart function, eventually resulting in fulminant heart failure.
 DbCM is caused by metabolic derangements in cardiomyocytes that result in cell death and fibrosis.
 AR activity has been shown to be a large contributor to these metabolic derangements, and the downstream effect of AR activation is responsible for the cardiomyocyte cell death and fibrosis.
 DbCM is diagnosed by increased weight of the heart and decreased contractility, which are identified by echocardiographic screening, as well as by exclusion of other forms of heart disease.
 Epidemiological studies have shown that approximately 17% to 24% of diabetic patients display DbCM in the absence of any other forms of heart disease.
-These patients do not have hypertension, atherosclerosis, valvular heart failure, or stage 4.
+These patients do not have hypertension, atherosclerosis, valvular heart disease or ischemia, and the only cause of the cardiomyopathy is the underlying diabetes.
+Stages of DbCM range from asymptomatic, or stage 1, to acute heart failure, or stage 4.
 Most patients are not diagnosed until stage 2, where heart function approaches 50% of normal and symptoms manifest as extreme shortness of breath during exercise, referred to as decreased exercise tolerance.
 Exercise tolerance in these patients (as measured by maximum amount of oxygen a person can utilize during intense exercise known as peak VO2) is approximately 25% lower than diabetic patients without DbCM, and decreases by an additional 30% as the patients progress to overt heart failure in later stages of diseases.
+Patients quickly progress at a steady state of decline to stage 3, which includes marked cavity dilation and severe limitations in daily activities.
 The final stage of DbCM, stage 4, is represented by acute heart failure resulting in death.
-The current standard of care is to target glucose control in these patients, and 97% within five to ten years of diagnosis.
+The current standard of care is to target glucose control in these patients, as well as hemodynamic modulation of blood flow, through use of beta blockers and diuretics.
+Both approaches are largely ineffective, and DbCM often results in death within five to ten years of diagnosis.
 Approximately 24% of DbCM patients progress to overt heart failure or death within 1.5 years of diagnosis, and 37% within 5 years of diagnosis.